#

 Use JSON-RPC API packages

 For basic wax usage, the default API methods, shipped with the package are usually sufficient.
 However, if you want to use more advanced API methods, you can extend the default API with additional methods.
-Defining a whole set of methods can be tedious, so Wax provides a way to automatically extend the API with additional methods, using the extend
+Defining a whole set of methods can be tedious, so Wax provides a way to automatically extend the API with additional methods, using the extend method and external packages with automatically generated spec from OpenAPI.

 Example usage: